MatthiasValvekens/mvalvekens.be-hakyll/blog/2022/about-iso32004.md

  - Backwards compatibility comes with some security trade-offs.
 Keep those trade-offs in mind.
  - Validation for MACs is a lot more straightforward than for signatures.

-Oh, and if you're keen to implement [@pdfmac] yourself once it's out, please give Annex B a proper read.
+Oh, and if you're keen to implement [@pdfmac] yourself once it's out, please give Annex B a proper read for some extra info on what to look out for when validating MACs in PDF documents.
 :::